briendeau/briendeau/README.md

 ### Hello 👋

-- 🔭 I’m currently working on developing complex web applications for start-ups using javscript, php, MySQL, node.js, and react.
+- 🔭 I’m currently working on developing complex web applications for start-ups using javascript, php, MySQL, node.js, and react.
 - 🌱 I’m currently learning more php and game development to enhance my programming skills.
 - 👯 I’m looking to collaborate on opensource AI projects.
 - 💬 Ask me about my content creation side business I built at pureathenamedia.com